OPTIMALSYSTEMS/eo-discovery/README.md

   })
 })
 ```
-See example folder for more usage examples.
+See the [examples folder](https://github.com/OPTIMALSYSTEMS/eo-discovery/tree/master/examples) for more usage examples.

 Methods provided
 ----------------